jmcglone/jmcglone.github.io/_posts/2017-01-11-Not-just-an-instrument.md

 ---
 layout: post
-title: Guitar: Not just an instrument
+title: Guitar, Not just an instrument
 date: 2017-01-11
 ---
 <p>